kflu/multiplexer/README.md

 capable of, but provides an easy/familiar UI, so that your automation program won't have to.

+## Performance

+All TCP connections (server-multiplexer, multiplexer-clients) IO operations are completely non-blocking.
+I expect the traffic throughput to be very high.

+## Demo

 Here's a demonstration of it in action.
 As an example, in this case, there're two MUD clients sharing the same connection to the server.
 Imagine one of the two clients is a thin program that automates your player, but provides no